sigven/gvanno/README.md

 A few elements of the workflow can be figured using the *gvanno* configuration file, encoded in [TOML](https://github.com/toml-lang/toml) (an easy to read file format).

 The initial step of the workflow performs [VCF validation](https://github.com/EBIvariation/vcf-validator) on the input VCF file.
 This procedure is very strict, and often causes the workflow to return an error due to various violations of the VCF specification.
-If the user trusts that the most critical parts of the input VCF is properly encoded,  a setting in the configuration file (`vcf_validation = false`) can be used to turn of VCF validation.
+If the user trusts that the most critical parts of the input VCF is properly encoded,  a setting in the configuration file (`vcf_validation = false`) can be used to turn off VCF validation.

 #### STEP 5: Run example